 Plan for a realistic outcome.
 If you have something in mind that is not practically possible to achieve, it results in a total loss.
 Communicate a deliverable result to attain to your subordinates, make them mindful of the quality of the process to be contributed and expectations from clients to be met.

 Communicating limitations is critical; let the team involved in a project know what NOT to do.
 We understood the project scope to help them address any change or constraints during work processes effectively.
 Being in the budget is one crucial part that will affect a manager’s decision and choices for resources and skilled staff.

 One proactive way while defining project scope is to keep some budget spare in project creep or extra budget.
 This step will save an organization from wasting time or arranging funds at the eleventh hour and disturbing the process.

 Take some time for having a project scope with a forecast that dresses the dynamic of changing world in productive ways.
 Be aware of scope creep, know your weakness and threats to be handled by your strengths and opportunities.
 Knowing yourself makes you empowered to make the right and timely decisions within a reasonable timeline.

-Project scope is one step of planning that enables a project manager to concretely define all the aspects involved and steps to start and execute work operation in optimum ways.
-It involved dividing and breaking up your labour, skills, and resources to obtain results that meet client expectations and organizational revenues.
+Project scope is one step of planning that enables a project manager to concretely define all the aspects involved and steps to start and execute work operations in optimum ways.
+It involved dividing and breaking up your labor, skills, and resources to obtain results that meet client expectations and organizational revenues.